davidly/ntvdm/README.md

 The msc_v3 folder contains command.c, a greatly simplified replacement for command.com that can be built with that compiler.
 It's handy for when apps like WordStar and QBX shell out to command.com.

+The tasm folder contains several assembly language routines for various interrupts. mint.bat generates the machine code in C arrays that are copied into ntvdm.cxx and loaded into DOS RAM at runtime.

 Folders with test apps, copyrights owned by those owners.

     gwbasic -- gwbasic 3.22